Contact:

 Comprehensive refurbishment is a deep intervention in existing buildings in which the substance is preserved, but load-bearing and non-load-bearing components are selectively deconstructed, strengthened, or renewed.
 The focus is on structural stability, building physics, fire protection, and future-proof use.
-Especially in existing structures, low vibration levels, controlled demolition plays a central role.
-Tools such as concrete pulverizers and hydraulic rock and concrete splitters enable precise work in confined spaces, during ongoing operations, or in sensitive environments—typical situations for comprehensive refurbishment in the urban context.
+In existing structures, low-vibration, controlled demolition plays a central role.
+Tools such as concrete pulverizers and hydraulic rock and concrete splitters enable precise work in confined spaces, during ongoing operations, or in sensitive environments – typical situations for comprehensive refurbishment in the urban context.
+The approach supports circular construction by preserving value, minimizing emissions, and preparing components for reuse and high-quality recycling.

 Basic principles and goals of comprehensive refurbishment

 Comprehensive refurbishments follow the principle of selective deconstruction: hazardous substances are recorded separately, components are separated by type for demolition sorting, structures are temporarily stabilized with shoring, and then specifically demolished or strengthened.
-Key goals are the preservation of valuable building substance, the reduction of noise, low vibration levels and dust, and the reusability of materials.
+Key goals are the preservation of valuable building substance, the reduction of noise, low vibration and dust, and the reusability of materials.
 Methods such as controlled crushing with concrete pulverizers or crack control using hydraulic wedge splitters support safe, quiet, and precise work in existing buildings.
+Complementary measures include efficient water management for dust binding, material passports for recovered components, and coordinated logistics to avoid secondary damage.

 Differentiation, triggers, and typical objectives